patrickhluo/MERN-tracker/README.md

 There are also models for how the data is stored in MongoDB, which makes it easier to retrieve.

+## Backend
+Before using the app, you will need to put your MongoDB URI in .env file and place it in backend folder.

 I will soon try to deploy the app and update the components asap.